 The Company adopted all of the requirements of IFRS 16 Leases ("IFRS 16") as of January 1, 2019.
-IFRS 16 eliminates the current dual accounting model for lessees, which distinguishes between on-balance sheet finance leases and off-balance sheet operating leases.
+IFRS 16 eliminates the current dual accounting model for lessees, which distinguishes between onbalance sheet finance leases and off-balance sheet operating leases.
 The main provision of IFRS 16 is the recognition of lease assets and lease liabilities on the balance sheet by lessees for those leases that were previously classified as operating leases.
 Under IFRS 16, a lessee is required to do the following: (i) recognize a right-of-use asset and a lease liability, initially measured at the present value of the lease payments, on the balance sheet; and (ii) recognize a front-loaded pattern of expense for most leases, even when cash rentals are constant, as the right-of-use asset is depreciated and the lease liability is accreted using the effective interest method.
-The adoption of IFRS 16 had no effect on the Company's interim condensed consolidated financial statements.
+As the Company does not have any leases, the adoption of IFRS 16 had no effect on the Company's interim condensed consolidated financial statements.